About Old Faithful, Yellowstone’s Famous Geyser

 Discovered in 1870 by the Washburn Expedition, Old Faithful geyser was named for its frequent and somewhat predictable eruptions, which number more than a million since Yellowstone became the world’s first national park in 1872.

 Watch the Old Faithful Live Webcam at www.nps.gov/yell/learn/photosmultimedia/webcams.htm

 Old Faithful is located in Yellowstone’s Upper Geyser Basin in the southwest section of the park.
-The geyser-viewing area is the most accessible and visitor-friendly in the park with bench seating, a large parking lot, and a ranger station that tracks the time, height and length of an eruption to predict the next eruption.
+The geyser-viewing area is the most accessible and visitor-friendly in the park with bench seating, a large parking lot and a beautiful visitor center that tracks the time, height and length of an eruption to predict the next eruption.